ESG Data

 Office name Acquired certifications Date of certification acquisition Last 3rd party review

-Head office area business office KES Step2* June 2012 June 2025 (Review for renewal)
+Head office area business office KES Step2* June 2012 June 2026 (Renewal review)

 * Kyoto Environmental management system Standard (KES): An environmental management system standard operated by NPO KES Environmental Organization since 1999.
 Over 5,000 businesses have now registered.